antmicro/rowhammer-tester/docs/source/pcie_support.md

 ## DRAM Bender integration

+PCIe interface allows to integrate the RDIMM DDR5 Tester with third party DRAM testers.
+One of them is [DRAM Bender](https://github.com/CMU-SAFARI/DRAM-Bender) project.
+In order to make the RDIMM DDR5 Tetser compliant with DRAM Bender API it is required to ...

 The table below presents command mapping proposed for controling the Payload Executor.
 This mapping is common for all DRAM variants.